eunbaeAN/NiceBacteria/README.md

 Please do not forget to put the parameter '--samples' to provide the information of your samples.

 ### Create csv file "my-samples.csv" (tab delimited file)

 This pipeline requires a csv file (or text file) describing the input samples.
-See an example file "my-samples.csv". <br>This file contains 7 columns : sample, runtype, r1, r2, long_reads, assembled_fasta, email.
+See an example file "my-samples.csv".
+This file contains 7 columns :
+sample, runtype, r1, r2, long_reads, assembled_fasta, email.

-**Attention, these columns need to be tab delimited.**
+*** Attention, these columns need to be tab delimited. ***
 - sample : sample names email adresse.
 - runtype :
 - r1 : short paired-end reads, forward for r1.